PaulKinlan/paul.kinlan.me/content/2010-11-30-chrome-extension-example-post-to-buzz-post-1.markdown

 ---
-slug: chrome-extension-example-post-to-buzz-post-1
 date: 2010-11-30

-title: "Chrome Extension Example: Post to buzz Post 1"
 published: true
+slug: chrome-extension-example-post-to-buzz-post-1
+summary: I've created a simple Chrome extension that lets you post the current page to Google Buzz and see its popularity.
+In upcoming posts, I'll use this example to demonstrate how easy it is to build Chrome Extensions and add cool features, like using Browser Actions, the Tabs API, Cross Domain Requests, and the Context Menu API.
+Check out the extension and its code on the Chrome Web Store and Github.
+tags:
+- chrome
+- extension
+- google buzz
+- browser action
+- tabs api
+- cross domain request
+- context menu
+- javascript
+title: 'Chrome Extension Example: Post to buzz Post 1'

 ---
 <p>The other day I post a simple Chrome extension that allows you to post the
 current page to Google Buzz, but also allows you to see how popular the